coderefinery/neic-ahm-2021/slides.md

 ## CodeRefinery: relation to Carpentries

 - Using Carpentries teaching style and format
+- We believe that our lessons fill a gap
+- Lessons are not in the Carpentries incubator
 - Co-funding Carpentries coordinator Nordics/Baltics
-- Lessons are not yet in the Carpentries incubator

 ### Questions to the audience